niryas/social-connector/docs/guide/usage.md

 ## Pagination: Next / Previous

-The `Instagram` instance exposes two functions, which return a boolean value - whether there is a next page or previous page for the API call:
+The `Instagram` instance exposes two functions, both of which return a boolean value - to determine whether there is a next page or previous page for the API call:

 ```ts
 const ig = Instagram.getInstance();